AlexanderEllis/algorithms/README.md

 # algorithms
-My implementations of various algorithms
+This is a repo for my own implementations of various algorithms.